Online/Hybrid Course Info And Resources

-Always refer to your instructor and the syllabus on Sakai for further information.
+Always refer to your instructor and the syllabus on Brightspace for further information.

 Courses that are fully-online (no in-seat classroom at all) are considered Online courses.
 Like Hybrid courses, Online courses may be conducted synchronously or asynchronously, and they are designated in the following ways:

 – the Building Code is OLS (Online – Synchronous) or OLA (Online – Asynchronous; all else is TBA